 Grade II Thematic Study: The Charles River

-The Grade II curriculum is constructed to meet the wide range of needs, knowledge, experiences, learning rates, and styles possessed by our students.
-We hope to foster skills and values which will serve children their entire lives: a love for learning, an openness to new experiences, a sense of confidence, a feeling of independence, and a respect for others.
-A primary goal in second grade is to establish a community of learners in which children learn from one another as well as their teachers.
+The Second Grade curriculum is constructed to meet the wide range of needs, knowledge, experiences, learning rates and styles possessed by our students.
+We hope to foster skills and values which will serve children their entire lives; love for learning, an openness to new experiences, a sense of confidence, independence and a respect for others.
+A primary goal in Second Grade is to establish a community of learners in which children learn from one another as well as their teachers.
 Teachers aim to help children achieve a greater sense and appreciation of who they are as individuals and as members within a community.
-Through this exploration children become aware of shared commonalities and unique differences.
+Through this exploration children will become aware of shared commonalities and unique differences.

-The goal of the mathematics program in the Grade II, and across grade levels in the Lower School, is to help children construct their own mathematical knowledge.
+The goal of our mathematics program in the second grade, and across grade levels in the Lower School, is to help children construct their own mathematical knowledge.
 Through meaningful learning experiences in which they solve problems, reason about their mathematical thinking, and communicate their ideas in written and oral form, children make connections between mathematical ideas and real-life experiences.
 We encourage children’s interest in mathematics while building their confidence and strengthening their skills.

-Beginning in 2016-17, students travel to the new lower school science lab two times per cycle, but there is also science learning centered in the gradehead classroom.
-Activities and projects encourage the students to explore and experiment.
-Lessons serve to introduce new ideas, materials, and procedures, and to provide opportunities to ask questions, set up experiments, solve problems, analyze data, and make inferences.
-Central to our work is learning how to communicate our ideas effectively through discussions, drawing, and writing.
+Students travel to the new lower school science lab in the Hub three times per cycle, but there also is science learning centered in the gradehead classrooms.
+Activities and projects encourage the students to explore and discover.
+Lessons serve to introduce new ideas, materials and procedures, and to provide opportunities to ask questions, set up experiments, solve problems, analyze data, and make inferences.
+Central to our work is learning how to communicate our ideas effectively through collaboration, discussions, and drawing and writing in science journals.
 Projects and activities are rooted in the Thematic Study of the Charles River, and include: river formation, soil erosion, properties of water, bridges and dams, simple machines, engineering river vehicles, and studies of the fish and animals that live in and around the river.

 Art In Grade II

-Children engage in different art projects in their classrooms using a wide variety of media.
-Students work with tempera paints, watercolors, collage materials, and many other media.
+Children engage in different art projects in their classroom using a wide variety of media.
+Students work with tempera paints, watercolors, collage materials, and many other art.
 Students learn and practice different artistic techniques.
 The various thematic studies and the children’s immediate experiences in the classroom often become the subject matter for much of their work.
-Through hands-on art experiences and beginning critiques of artist work, classroom teachers help children develop a passion for and respect for art.
+Through hands-on art experiences and beginning critiques of artist work, classroom teachers help children develop a passion for and respect of art.

 Library In Grade II